Skip to main content

 NO_PROXYlocalhost,127.0.0.1 — so agent-to-vault traffic skips the proxy

-SSL_CERT_FILE, NODE_EXTRA_CA_CERTS, REQUESTS_CA_BUNDLE, CURL_CA_BUNDLE, GIT_SSL_CAINFO, DENO_CERTPoint standard HTTP libraries at the Agent Vault root CA so the proxied TLS handshake validates
+SSL_CERT_FILE, NODE_EXTRA_CA_CERTS, REQUESTS_CA_BUNDLE, CURL_CA_BUNDLE, GIT_SSL_CAINFO, DENO_CERTPoint standard HTTP libraries at the Agent Vault root CA so the re-signed upstream TLS certificates validate

 Propose changes